sameersegal/video-concat/README.md

     2. Remember to [enable](https://console.developers.google.com/apis/api/drive.googleapis.com/overview) Google Drive Apis for this service account.
     3. On the `output` Google Drive folder, remember to add the email of the Service Account as a collaborator with edit previleges.

+3. Create the lambda function:
+    1. `npm install` in the lambda folder
+    2. zip and create the package
+        ```
+            zip ../trigger.zip main.js node_modules package.json
+        ```

 3. Build the infrastructure
     1. The following commands have to be run in the `terraform` folder
         ```